Kanban — a complete beginner’s guide.

 Continuous improvement is key to staying agile.
 Developers and project managers should learn from the feedback they receive during daily meetings or conversations with stakeholders to deliver even better products the next time around.

 Kanban is a very team-centric methodology.
 Every employee should provide pointers, constructive criticism, and extra help when necessary.
 But this only works when everyone operates under the same principles and tackles problems the same way.
-Sharing information and combining skillsets can help teams accomplish more in a shorter period of time.
+Sharing information and combining skillsets can help teams accomplish more in a shorter time period.

 In his book, Anderson outlines Kanban principles.
 These principles break down into two categories: change management and service delivery.